Brutal Youth: Content

 The extension of using Mitchell was that he'd been working with Bruce Thomas, and it smoothed the process of getting back with him.
 I probably wouldn't have made that call if it had been down to me.
 But once we met up at a party at Pete Thomas's, we got along fine, and it seemed a natural thing to use him.

 Nick has this great pretence that he can't play anything with more than five chords in it.
 I wouldn't say he's lazy about things, it's just that he prefers songs where he can get a groove figure that goes through all the chord changes.
 Bruce loves the challenge of trying to thread the same sort of line through a more complex set of changes.
 That's the difference in their approach.
 Some songs suited Nick, some Bruce, and in between I ended up playing bass on "Kinder Murder," and the bridge of "Just About Glad," just because the amateur approach seemed to be appropriate.

 Although only five songs on the album feature the full Attractions line-up, Brutal Youth was marketed as an Attractions reunion album, Costello sought to dispel notions that the album was a retro pastiche and that the reunion was a bid for commercial relevance.
 He commented, "It was a lazy way out — I think everybody at the company recognises that now.
 We were going through the beginnings of the recent upheaval, the corporate insanity at Warners, which affected everything at the company.
 It gave the troops of the company much less leeway to be creative.
 Therefore they grabbed hold of the one thing they saw as a saleable feature, which was, hey, the band is back, and they're rockin'!
 It's a bit of a simplification."

 Critical reception

 Trouser Press wrote: "Throughout, deft instrumental touches, superb singing and the easy confidence of a still-competitive athlete returning to the scene of his greatest triumph make this another effortless win."
-In The Village Voices annual Pazz & Jop critics poll for the year's best albums, Brutal Youth finished at #31.
+In The Village Voices annual Pazz & Jop critics poll for the year's best albums, Brutal Youth finished at No. 31.

 It was among the six Costello albums featured in the book 1001 Albums You Must Hear Before You Die.